This post contains affiliate links.

 Camargue Red Rice

-Origin: Camargue red rice originates from the Camargue region in southern France, near the Rhône River delta.
+This rice came from the Camargue region in southern France, near the Rhรดne River delta.
 It is a long-grain rice with a nutty and earthy flavor.
 When cooked, it retains its firmness and has a chewy texture.

 Carnaroli Rice

-Flavor: It is a medium-grain rice with a subtle flavor and is known for its ability to absorb flavors from the broth or other ingredients.
-It has a high starch content, which gives it a creamy texture when cooked, while the grains remain firm and separate.
+It is a medium-grain rice with a subtle flavor, but absorbs flavors from broth or other ingredients.
+Carnaroli is a very starchy rice, and this gives it a creamy texture when cooked, while the grains remain firm and separate.

-Uses: Again, carnaroli rice is most commonly used in making risotto, a classic Italian dish where the rice is slowly cooked with broth and other ingredients to achieve a creamy consistency.
+Again, carnaroli rice is a go to rice for making risotto, a classic Italian dish in which the rice is slowly cooked with broth and other ingredients to achieve a creamy consistency.

 Cauliflower Rice